HappyDash/BitCoin-Generator/README.md

 # BitCoin-Generator
-Generating bitcoins in distributed environment using Akka Actor Model
+Generating bitcoins in distributed environment using Akka Actor Model in F#